OndraM/simple-google-reader/README.md

 // Instantiate the Google Client with your credentials
 $client = new \Google\Client();
 $client->setAuthConfig(__DIR__ . '/data/google_client.json');
-// If you service account has domain-wide access, you need to use setSubject to set the name of the user
+// If you service account has domain-wide delegation access, you need to use setSubject to set the name of the user
 // which will the service account impersonate.
-This user must have right to access the spreadsheet.
+This user also must have right to access the spreadsheet.
 $client->setSubject('foo@bar.cz');

 // see below for spreadsheets and docs usage